-Martial Arts instructor pleads guilty to multiple sex offenses
+Martial arts instructor pleads guilty to multiple sex offenses

 Stanton conversed with Williams resulting in Sklarosky accepting the plea agreements that includes Williams to spend 25 to 50 years in state prison.

-Williams pled guilty to three total counts of involuntary deviate sexual intercourse and one count each of endangering the welfare of children and aggravated indecent assault.
+Williams pleaded guilty to three total counts of involuntary deviate sexual intercourse and one count each of endangering the welfare of children and aggravated indecent assault.

 Williams is subject to lifetime registration of his address under the state's Sex Offender and Registration Notification Act.
 He will be evaluated by the state's Sex Offender Assessment Board if he meets the criteria of a violent sexual predator.